-MOIRA respects the privacy and confidentiality of all service users and their families/carers.
-MOIRA will endeavour to ensure that all individuals enjoy:
+MOIRA respects the privacy and confidentiality of all clients and their families/carers.
+MOIRA aims to ensure that all individuals enjoy:

 - Confidence that written and spoken information is protected from access and use by unauthorised persons.

-In this policy, "we" "us" and "our" are reference to Moira Inc. “You” and “your” means a natural person whose personal information we have knowingly collected.
+In this statement, "we" "us" and "our" are reference to MOIRA Inc. “You” and “your” means a natural person whose personal information we have knowingly collected.

 What are your rights?

-- why we are collecting your personal information;
+- know why we are collecting your personal information

-- to see the information we hold about you;
+- see the information we hold about them

-- if your personal information will be disclosed overseas; and
+- know if their personal information will be disclosed overseas

-- to correct this information if it is wrong.
+- correct this information if it is wrong.

 What information will we collect?

 MOIRA only collects information that is relevant to effective service delivery.
-The information we collect includes your contact details, personal details, tax file numbers, any other personal information you or a person ostensibly authorised by you submits to us and other information that is reasonably necessary to be able to perform our functions provide you with our services.
+The information we collect includes contact details, personal details, any other personal information you or a person ostensibly authorised by you submits to us and other information that is reasonably necessary to be able to perform our functions or provide you with our services.

 How will we collect information?